activities have always been important in southwest Georgia. Kayak or canoe down

 at Kolomoki Mounds State Park near Blakely

 provide fishing, boating and lakeside camping opportunities.
 Hikers at this

 park can choose from three scenic trails: the Spruce Pine Trail which offers

 views of lakes Yahola and Kolomoki, and the Trillium Trail and White

 Look for gopher

 tortoises, “buzzards,” and an abundance of other wildlife at Reed Bingham State Park near Adel; hike through the serene cypress

 swamp, or boat, ski, or fish on the 375-acre lake.
 Stephen C. Foster

 State Park in Fargo is the western gateway to the Okefenokee Swamp.

 Take the kids on an agricultural tour to see where their food comes from.
-Treat yourself to juicy peaches, tomatoes and, yes, melons at Mark’s Melon Patch, not far outside of Albanyin Sasser, known as our famous roadside stand!
-It is definitely a site to see in October when the sunflower field is full of stunning sunflowers, pumpkins galore, music, face painting, and the famous homemade ice cream.
+Treat yourself to juicy peaches, tomatoes and, yes, melons at Mark’s Melon Patch, not far outside of Albany in Sasser, known as our famous roadside stand!
+It is definitely a sight to see in October when the sunflower field is full of stunning sunflowers, pumpkins galore, music, face painting, and the famous homemade ice cream.